Hannah Pearl Davis

-Hannah Pearl Davis (born November 4, 1996), better known online as JustPearlyThings or Pearl, is an American YouTuber and cultural and political commentator.
-A self-described anti-feminist, she is known primarily for her cultural and political commentary relating to modern sex relations, dating, and marriage.
-She is an advocate of traditional dating and marital relations and is critical of modern dating relations and the effects of feminism.
-Davis argues that modern women have been deceived by a dysfunctional culture of sex and dating and that they should embrace traditional approaches to dating and marriage to achieve long-term happiness.
+Hannah Pearl Davis (born 1996 or 1997), better known online as JustPearlyThings or Pearl, is an American YouTuber and political commentator.
+Davis has been referred to as an antifeminist, she is known primarily for her cultural and political commentary relating to modern sex relations, dating, and marriage.
+She is an advocate of traditional dating and marital relations and a critic of modern dating and feminism.
+Davis argues that modern women have been deceived by a dysfunctional culture of sex and dating and that they should embrace traditional approaches to relationships to achieve happiness.

 Early life and education

-Davis was raised as a Roman Catholic in Huntley, Illinois.
-She has nine siblings, three of whom were adopted and one of whom was placed for adoption.
+Davis was raised Roman Catholic in Huntley, Illinois.
+She has nine siblings, three of whom were adopted.
 Davis's parents are software entrepreneurs and founders of Davisware, a business management software company.
 Her mother, Jennifer Davis, was on the US board of directors for UN Women and founded BExponential, a self-help organization for women.
-Davis attended Marian Central Catholic High School, then studied economics at Elmhurst University.
-She played volleyball for the Elmhurst Bluejays during her time at college.
+Davis attended Marian Central Catholic High School and later Elmhurst University.
+She played volleyball for the Elmhurst Bluejays.

 Career

 Davis sold copy machines after graduating from college.
 She began producing content for social media in 2020.
 Shortly thereafter, she moved to London to become a professional volleyball player, and would interview her teammates to get their perspectives on social issues.
 In the process, she amassed over 900,000 followers on TikTok, especially due to the popularity of her series Breakup Quiz, on which she critically evaluated participants' former relationships.
 Her account was banned in 2022, with Davis alleging that she was banned for taking critical positions against feminism.
 Davis is now known primarily for her cultural and political commentary on her YouTube channel JustPearlyThings.

 On her YouTube channel, Davis has conducted street interviews and interviewed prominent personalities in the manosphere online space.
 She also hosts "The Pre-Game Show" podcast.
 Davis regularly discusses issues relating to modern sexual relations between men and women.

+Davis's online following has been classified as a "male supremacist" hate group by the Southern Poverty Law Center.